scipy/scipy/doc/source/tutorial/optimize.rst

 Sets of equations
 ^^^^^^^^^^^^^^^^^

-Find a root of a set of non-linear equations can be achieve using the function :func:`root`.
+Finding a root of a set of non-linear equations can be achieve using the :func:`root` function.
+Several methods are available, amongst which ``hybr`` (the default) and ``lm`` which respectively use the hybrid method of Powell and the Levenberg-Marquardt method from MINPACK.

-The following example finds a root of the single-variable transcendental equation
+The following example considers the single-variable transcendental equation

 .. math::